7 Mental Health Tips for Social Media Managers

 With the iOS 12 and above on iPhone, you can track and monitor the time you spend on your phone and on social platforms.
 You can even set a time limit for using apps like Facebook, Instagram, and Twitter.
 You’ll be notified when that time is about to run out, and you’ll be reminded to close the app.

 You can also use the Moment app, which not only breaks down screen time for you and your family, but also offers insights and free coaching to help you spend less time on your phone.

 It even has a 7-day intensive bootcamp course called Bored & Brilliant, which is designed to help you break those ingrained habits around your screen time!
 Give it a go if you’re feeling overwhelmed this week.

-When life feels stressful, it’s important to take care of yourself.
-Sometimes it can be hard to remember to do simple things like drink water, take your medicine, or go to bed on time.
+Now more than ever, it’s important to take care of yourself.
+Sometimes it can be hard to remember to do simple things like drink water, take your medicine, exercise, or go to bed on time.